 It was a dream come true.
 I’ve been asked this question a lot of times.
 I’ve grown up listening to Black Eyed Peas and I loved their music so it was just undescribable.
 I wouldn’t say there’s any words that can actually sum up how I felt when I was on stage, just unreal.

 I like Coronation Street.
 My mum’s got me into it really because she watches it quite a lot but I’m actually quite committed to it now.
 If I miss it I have to catch up, I have to watch it.
 But to be fair, the storylines are quite deep on there at the moment, and I’m finding it a bit disturbing, it’s not very nice.
-I saw a bit of it last night as I was going out and it’s on before 10 o’clock, kids are watching it.
+I saw a bit of it last night as I was going out and it’s on before 10pm, kids are watching it.
 Bit too much.
-But from that, I don’t really watch any TV to be honest, I’m always just everywhere in a different country.
+But apart from that, I don’t really watch any TV to be honest, I’m always just everywhere in a different country.

-I’d say Bridesmaids.
+Favourite film, I’d say Bridesmaids.
 I love Melissa McCarthy, I think she’s amazing in anything she’s in.
 I love all of her films, like The Heat.
 It’s got Sandra Bullock in it as well and they’re both detectives but they’re complete chalk and cheese.
 It’s a lot of swearing in it, but she’s this brat, she’s like ‘get away’ and this other one’s like ‘let’s approach things calmly’.
 It’s so funny.
 Then they get into this team and they’re fighting crime together and they just work.
 All films she’s in, I love but you’ve got to watch Bridesmaids.
 Hilarious, so funny.

-What reality shows like I’m a Celebrity would you consider taking part in?
+What reality shows, like I’m a Celebrity, would you consider taking part in?

 I’m a Celebrity.
 I’d love to go into the jungle.
-I think a lot of people look at me and think ‘no she would not do well’ but I think I’d actually surprise people.
+I think a lot of people look at me and think ‘no, she would not do well’ but I think I’d actually surprise people.
 I think people see a small woman, a child, they look at me and think ‘oh you know she’s small and she’s petite, she couldn’t handle it, she wouldn’t jump out of a plane’, but I am really adventurous and I’m a thrill-seeker, so I would.
 I would do everything.